Prizes: Gödel Prize

-The 21st presentation will take place during STOC 2013, Palo Alto, CA, in June 2013.
+The 22nd presentation will take place during ICALP 2014 in Copenhagen in July 2014.
 The Prize is named in honor of Kurt Gödel in recognition of his major contributions to mathematical logic and of his interest, discovered in a letter he wrote to John von Neumann shortly before Neumann's death, in what has become the famous "P versus NP" question.

 The Prize includes an award of $5000.

 Nominations may be made by any member of the scientific community.
 A nomination should contain a brief summary of the technical content of each nominated paper and a brief explanation of its significance.
 A copy of the research paper or papers should accompany the nomination.The nomination must state the bibliographic data of the first (preliminary) conference publication of the main results or state that no conference publication has occurred.